dizzib/rkeys/readme.md

 ## hosting over https

-In a new empty directory either [create the key.pem and cert.pem manually](http://stackoverflow.com/questions/10175812/how-to-create-a-self-signed-certificate-with-openssl?rq=1) or do the following:
+In a new empty directory either [create a key.pem and cert.pem manually](http://stackoverflow.com/questions/10175812/how-to-create-a-self-signed-certificate-with-openssl?rq=1) or do the following:

     $ rkeys -g      # generate using openssl.
 Follow the prompts.